the-james-burton/sshw/README.md

 ## Is it secure?

-It uses Spring Security, so the password transfer mechanism *should* be secure.
-However, I recommend you setup your JEE container to use HTTPS and access it through the resulting HTTPS link.
+I make no guarantees about the security of this app.
+Use **at your own risk**.
+I am still evaluating the security of it.
+It does use Spring Security for A&A, so the password transfer mechanism *should* be secure.
+Also, it *should* use secure websockets via WSS if on a HTTP link.
+I have not tested this yet.
+I recommend you setup your JEE container to use HTTPS and access it through the resulting HTTPS link.

 ## Is it finished?